MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Canvas_App_2.md

 We would like to enable **Check Out** button when the visit record has been located (not blank), record status is active, and the visit has already started, i.e. the actual start value is not blank.

-3. Select the Check Out button and click on the **DisplayMode** property of the button in the Properties tab
+3. Select the Check Out button and click on the **Display Mode** property of the button in the Properties tab

 4. Enter the expression below in the function bar: